DynamicDevices/inst-visualiser/README.md

 ## 🚨 About the INST Project

-**INST (Instantly Networked Smart Triage)** is a professional positioning system designed for emergency response applications.
+**INST (Instantly Networked Smart Triage)** is a positioning system designed for emergency response applications.
 Developed with funding from the **European Space Agency (ESA)** and **UK Space Agency (UKSA)** through the Business Applications and Space Solutions Programme (BASS), INST addresses positioning and coordination challenges in various operational environments.

 ### The Technology INST Provides